Matcha and digestion: supporting your gut naturally

 Precautions and contraindications

-Although natural, matcha remains a product concentrated in active ingredients.
-Excessive consumption can produce the opposite effect of what is desired.
-Limit yourself to 2-3 grams per day, equivalent to 2 cups.
+Although natural, matcha is a concentrated source of active compounds.
+Excessive consumption can produce the opposite of the desired effect.
+Keep to 2 to 3 grams per day, equivalent to around 2 cups.

 • Sleep disturbances

-• Pregnant women: Limit consumption to 1 cup per day maximum
+• Pregnant women: Limit consumption to a maximum of 1 cup per day

-• People on anticoagulants: Consult your doctor as the vitamin K in matcha may interfere
+• People on anticoagulants: Consult your doctor, as the vitamin K in matcha may interfere with treatment

 • Sensitive stomachs: Start with small amounts to test your tolerance

-Ceremonial matcha, finer and less bitter, generally proves gentler on the stomach.
-Its high L-theanine content makes it a preferred choice for sensitive individuals.
+Ceremonial matcha, finer and less bitter, tends to be gentler on the stomach.
+Its higher L-theanine content makes it a preferred choice for those with sensitive digestion.

 The importance of origin

-Quality matcha, grown according to traditional Japanese methods, concentrates more beneficial active ingredients.
-The terroirs of Uji, Nishio, or Shizuoka produce matchas particularly rich in chlorophyll and antioxidants.
+A quality matcha, grown using traditional Japanese methods, concentrates a greater amount of beneficial active compounds.
+The terroirs of Uji, Nishio and Shizuoka produce matchas that are particularly rich in chlorophyll and antioxidants.

-Our customers regularly report significant improvements in their digestive comfort after a few weeks of regular matcha consumption.
-Marie, 45, shares with us: "Since I incorporated matcha into my morning routine, my post-meal bloating has decreased considerably."
+Our customers regularly share notable improvements in their digestive comfort after a few weeks of regular matcha consumption.
+Marie, 45, told us: "Since I added matcha to my morning routine, the bloating I used to get after meals has reduced considerably."

-These testimonials, though anecdotal, reflect a reality we observe daily in our tea house.
+These stories, while personal, reflect something we witness every day in our tea house.

 Can matcha replace probiotics?

-No, matcha complements the action of probiotics but does not replace them.
-It creates a favorable environment for their development.
+No, matcha complements the action of probiotics rather than replacing them.
+It creates a favorable environment for them to flourish.

-The first benefits generally appear after 2 to 3 weeks of regular consumption.
+The first benefits typically become noticeable after 2 to 3 weeks of regular consumption.

 Is matcha suitable for people with irritable bowel syndrome?

-Yes, but start with very small amounts and observe your reaction.
-Its anti-inflammatory properties may be beneficial.
+Yes, but start with very small amounts and pay attention to how your body responds.
+Its anti-inflammatory properties can be genuinely helpful.

 Can you drink matcha on an empty stomach?

-It's possible, but some people prefer to accompany it with a light snack to avoid acidity.
+You can, though some people prefer to pair it with a light snack to avoid any acidity.

 Is organic matcha more effective for digestion?

-Organic matcha guarantees the absence of pesticides, which can be beneficial for sensitive intestines.
+Organic matcha guarantees the absence of pesticides, which can be beneficial for sensitive guts.

 🛍️ Recommended products